 If you have a long history of working at a full-time job and recently stopped working, you most likely have enough work credits to meet the SSA’s requirements.
 Our attorneys can look at your employment history to determine if you qualify.

 What if I Don’t Have Enough Work Credits?

 If you don’t have enough work credits to qualify for SSDI, you might qualify for Supplemental Security Income (SSI) benefits.

-While the SSI program counts several different types of income toward its program limits, it also allows for some exceptions and exemptions.
+While the SSI program counts several different types of income toward its program limits, it also allows for some exceptions and exemptions such as property that you own but also live in.
 We can look over your financial information to determine if you meet the requirements for this program.

 Can I Get a Part-time Job While Receiving Disability Benefits?

 The goal of Disability benefits is to provide financial resources while you cannot work.
 However, for some individuals, their conditions will get better over time, allowing them to work part-time or full-time jobs.